sjcockell/mmb8052/practicals/practical_02.md

 ### Exercise 2.6 {: .exercise}

+Estimated time: 10 minutes

+- Make the script above that takes a UniProt accession as an argument
+- Modify it so you can also configure what type of data to download (e.g. `txt`, `fasta` or `gff`)
+- Test that your script works as expected

+Consider the following:

+- What happens if you run the script without supplying arguments?
+- How might you improve this behaviour?
+-

 ### The FOR Loop

 The ability to _iterate_, or to perform a set of instructions repeatedly, is a key feature of programming languages.
 In `bash` we have the `for` flow control statement which enables iteration over a list of input variables.
 The list of commands to be executed at each iteration is enclosed between the keywords `do` and `done`.
 For example, a given set of UniProt entries could be downloaded with the following code: